Saints Row: Cancelled games

-A spin-off titled Saints Row: Undercover was being developed by Savage Entertainment for the PSP in 2009 but was cancelled.
+A spin-off titled Saints Row: Undercover was being developed by Savage Entertainment for the PlayStation Portable in 2009 before it was cancelled.
 On 22 January 2016, Volition found a prototype of the game in a PSP development kit and released it as a free download on Unseen64.net.
+There is also a design document showing images of diagrams that used real-life pictures to create simple UI mock ups.

 Saints Row: Money Shot was to be a spin-off of the main series, originally developed for Xbox Live Arcade.
-The game would be available for the Xbox 360 as an Xbox Live Arcade game and for the PlayStation 3 as a PlayStation Network game featuring 3D graphics.
-The game would have been tied to Saints Row: The Third, as part of the marketing campaign for the game.
-Playing Saints Row: Money Shot would have unlocked exclusive content for use in Saints Row: The Third, and vice versa.
+The game would have been released for the Xbox 360 as an Xbox Live Arcade title and for the PlayStation 3 as a PlayStation Network game featuring 3D graphics.
+It would have been tied to Saints Row: The Third, with players being able to unlock exclusive content in one game by playing the other.

 Other cancelled games include a Nintendo 3DS title announced at E3 2010 called Saints Row: Drive By, and a Kinect/PlayStation Move fighting game for Xbox 360 and PlayStation 3 called Saints Row: The Cooler.

 Saints Row shared universe

-The events of Saints Row take place in a shared universe alongside Agents of Mayhem.
+The events of Saints Row take place in a shared universe with Agents of Mayhem.

 Agents of Mayhem

 Agents of Mayhem, a new intellectual property set in the Saints Row universe, was announced in June 2016.
-The game is set in a futuristic Seoul, South Korea, and takes place after the events of Gat Out of Hells "Recreate Earth" ending, wherein the Saints Row continuity was retconned.
-The cinematic announcement trailer showed Persephone Brimstone (a character featured in the closing epilogue of Gat Out of Hell) leading an organization known as "M.A.Y.H.E.M." under the Ultor Corporation's payroll and to stop the terrorist organisation "L.E.G.I.O.N." from destroying the world's nations.
+The game is set in a futuristic rendition of Seoul, South Korea, and takes place after the events of Gat out of Hells "Recreate Earth" ending, wherein the Saints Row continuity was retconned.
+The cinematic announcement trailer showed Persephone Brimstone (a character featured in the closing epilogue of Gat out of Hell) leading an organization called M.A.Y.H.E.M. under the Ultor Corporation's payroll to stop the terrorist group L.E.G.I.O.N. from destroying the world's nations.
 Agents of Mayhem was released on 15 August 2017.
 Pierce Washington and Oleg Kirlov are two of the game's twelve playable characters, while Johnny Gat and Kinzie Kensington were added via downloadable content.